johanneskopton/decision_ui/documentation/user-interface/model-editor/README.md

 ### Subgraph Nodes

 Subgraph nodes are special nodes only relevant when using subgraphs.
 A subgraph is a dedicated set of connected nodes that can be reused multiple times.
-Essentially, they allow to create custom node types that perform any calculations defined by the subgraph.
+Essentially, they allow creating custom node types that perform any calculations defined by the subgraph.
 For more information, please check out the help page "Subgraphs" in the "Advanced Features" section.